 Circumstantial events trigger your thoughts, which then produce your feelings, which may then determine your behaviours.
 Events do not directly produce your emotions.
 Rather, it's the thoughts that we have about the event that affects our emotions.
 These emotions then influence our behaviour.
 Therefore, appraising things that happen to us using a 'Silver Lining Thinking' strategy is more likely to trigger a positive or neutral emotion rather than a negative, upsetting one.

 When you notice a negative thought pattern occurring, consciously and deliberately interrupt that thought and replace it with a positive alternative.
-Good habits require practice, patience and commitment to become well established.
+Good habits require practise, patience and commitment to become well established.

 These are short, positive, empowering statements that make things happen.